Student Accessibility Services

 Students who are unsure about their eligibility for assistance should complete the Request form and meet with SAS staff to discuss their situation.

-Who is a student with a disability?
+Who is a Student with a Disability?

 Generally, a student with a disability is one who has an impairment or condition which substantially limits a major life activity such as caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.
 An impairment substantially limits a major life activity when the individual’s major life activity is restricted as to the conditions, manner, or duration under which the activity can be performed in comparison to most people.
 Such an impairment can be a chronic or temporary condition.